-.
-The grapes contain relatively little starch, which is why they do not ripen after the harvest.
+The polysaccharide (lat. amylum, multiple sugar; see under saccharides) is formed in the form of white to yellowish grains in green plants during photosynthesis from carbon dioxide and water and serves as a storage substance in roots, tubers, pith and seeds.
+The starch grains are built up during the day by sunlight.
+At night they are processed to obtain the sugar needed for respiration.
+Grapes contain relatively little starch, which is why they do not ripen after the grape harvest.
 Starch is particularly abundant in cereal grains, potatoes and bananas.
-It is one of the most important human foods (bread and flour) and can also be fermented to alcohol.
+It is one of the most important human foods (bread and flour) and can also be fermented into alcohol.

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.Andreas Essl